nextcloud/documentation/admin_manual/installation/configuration_nginx.rst

 ===================

 -  You need to insert the following code into **your nginx config file.**
+-  The config assumes that ownCloud is installed in /var/www/owncloud and that it is accessed via http(s)://cloud.example.com.
 -  Adjust **server_name**, **root**, **ssl_certificate** and
    **ssl_certificate_key** to suit your needs.
 -  Make sure your SSL certificates are readable by the server (see `Nginx HTTP